Preparing for Your First Week of Anorexia Inpatient Treatment

 Sample AN Inpatient Treatment Schedule

-The details of your program will depend on a number of factors, including the particular program you’re enrolled in and the specifics of your condition and medical history.
+The details of your program will depend on many factors, including the particular program you’re enrolled in and the specifics of your condition and medical history.

 But as an example of how an average day in one of these programs may go, you can expect:

-- 7 am: Weight checks, doctors visits, and vital sign measurements
+• 7 am: Weight checks, doctor visits, and vital sign measurements

 There may also be time set aside for spiritual practices, office hours for staff social workers or coordinators of continued care, and access to other resources.

-Each week, you will also likely have at least one session each with your dietician, psychologist or therapist, medical physician, and nurse.
+You will also likely have at least one session each week with your dietitian, psychologist or therapist, medical physician, and nurse.

 How Long Is Anorexia Inpatient Treatment?

-Once again, the specifics of this answer depend entirely on your individual situation.
+Once again, the specifics of this answer depend entirely on your situation.

 Many treatment programs are run on a “phase” or “level” system.
-In these scenarios, you can move up in levels by reaching or achieving certain goals that are set for you.
+In these scenarios, you can move up in levels by reaching or achieving specific goals set for you.
 Once you reach a certain level, you’ll be evaluated for release.

-This system may also allow you to earn privileges throughout your time in treatment, such as offsite outings.
-The idea is to help set a healthy pace for your recovery — not rushing things, but working consistently on your recovery goals.
+This system may also allow you to earn privileges throughout your treatment, such as offsite outings.
+The idea is to help you set a healthy pace for your recovery—not rushing things but working consistently on your recovery goals.

 Is Inpatient Anorexia Care Worth It?

-While this answer is entirely personal, inpatient care can go a long way toward helping someone end the self-destructive thoughts and behaviors connected to anorexia nervosa.
-In many cases, these courses of treatment can literally save someone’s life.
+While this answer is entirely personal, inpatient care can go a long way toward helping someone end the damaging thoughts and behaviors connected to anorexia nervosa.
+In many cases, these courses of treatment can literally save someone’s life, as lower levels of care may not provide the needed benefit.

 Many people choose inpatient care because they are unable to stop these harmful behaviors on their own.
 Other people may require medical stabilization, and this level of care is the first step.